Banner Viadrina

 Childcare

 German state guarantees crèche/kindergarten places for all children over one year of age.
 If you may adequately document the necessity of placing your child in a childcare institution (e.g. due to your academic work), your children may attend the crèche/kindergarten already from eight weeks old.
 Frankfurt/Oder provides a sufficient number of pre-school slots for children between eight weeks and the beginning of their school education.
-Moreover, the Viadrina closely cooperates with one of the kindergartens, FRÖBEL Oderknirpse.
-Five slots for children of the University’s employees are reserved in this kindergarten at the beginning of each winter term (in October).
-Placing the child in a care facility in Berlin is more difficult, so it is advisable to look for a spot well in advance.
-If you are interested in finding a slot in a kindergarten in Frankfurt/Oder or in Berlin, please contact the Family Representative .
+Moreover, the Viadrina closely cooperates with one of the kindergartens,

 Getting a slot in a crèche/kindergarten in Frankfurt/Oder or Berlin is possible as long as you have a residence permit (registration in the respective city hall).
 In the local Youth Welfare Office (Jugendamt) you have to prove the need of daycare and ask for estimation saying how many hours of the daycare your child is entitled to (Kitagutschein).
-Depending on your professional activity your child shall be assigned from four to nine hours of the daycare.
+Depending on your professional activity your child shall be assigned from four to ten hours of the daycare.

 The cost of daycare slots in Frankfurt and Berlin depends on your family income and the number of daycare hours.
 Additionally, parents pay the cost of catering.